 Fudge takes me back to my childhood, specifically the annual Melbourne show.
 We would make the trip into the show bi-annually, and my favourite part was indeed hunting down the huge fudge stands.
 They always had taste testers of every flavour and thus it was guaranteed that i would eat my share in samples from every table before I made my decision.
 It was also a given that I’d feel ill after, but it was so worth it.

-These days, I like my fudge with a whole lot less butter and sugar, but still with that same satisfying taste and texture we associate with traditional fudge.
+These days, I like my fudge with a whole lot less sugar but still with that same satisfying taste and texture we associate with traditional fudge.
 This recipe truely highlights both the health and taste factors to a tee, and like I said- it is so simple to make.
-Vegan peanut butter fudge is absolutely my favourite.
+This healthy maple peanut butter fudge is absolutely my favourite.

 Ingredients for the healthy peanut butter fudge